 |Idiopathic Thrombocytopenic Purpura||ITP|

 |No Known Allergies||NKA|

 |Von Willebrand’s Disease||VWD|

-Once you have replaced those long diagnostic terms and medication names with common abbreviations, you’ll have more room to work with, which is great, because every medical ID should have, at a minimum, these basic pieces of information:
+Once you have replaced some diagnostic terms and medication names with approved common abbreviations, you’ll have more room to work with, which is great, because every medical ID should have, at a minimum, these basic pieces of information:

 Any known allergies or the fact that you have none